 Similarly, when feelings of stress and anger are common, your brain may filter them out of your awareness—until you explode.
 The good news is, you can learn to become more aware of your anger with a bit of practice.

-You'll use an anger thermometer to learn what your anger is like at different stages, how it changes, and how it grows.
+The anger thermometer is a technique that will help your clients learn about their anger symptoms and warning signs, and how these progress as anger escalates.
 We often start anger management with this tool because our clients are surprised to see that they do have some warning signs that their anger is growing--they don't just snap.

 Anger Warning Signs